 Normally, increments would be given to staff based on their performance.
-Average percentile Increase in the managerial personnel in the Financial Year 2023-24 was 12 % i.e., increase in the remuneration of Managing Director.
-Average percentile increases already made in the salaries of employees other than Directors during the Financial Year 2023-24 was 4.53%.
+There was no change in the Average percentile remuneration of the managerial personnel in the Financial Year 2024-25.
+Average percentile increases already made in the salaries of employees other than Directors during the Financial Year 2024-25 was 16.52%.